-Accelerating Rate Calorimeter (ARC)
+Accelerating Rate Calorimeter (ARC) Testing

-Our UK laboratory generates thermal screening and reaction calorimetry test data for your hazardous materials or reactions.
+Our UK laboratory generates thermal screening and reaction calorimetry test data for your hazardous materials and/or reactions.
 The Accelerating Rate Calorimeter (ARC) is used to assess the time, temperature and pressure data of a material as it undergoes a physicochemical change under near adiabatic conditions.

 Data from the ARC allows for an accurate prediction of thermal and pressure events in the processing, storage, and shipping of potentially hazardous chemicals.